UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-organization.md

 **Usages:**

 * Refer to this Profile: [RS Encounter](StructureDefinition-rs-encounter.md), [RS HealthcareService](StructureDefinition-rs-healthcare-service.md) and [RS ServiceRequest](StructureDefinition-rs-service-request.md)
+* Examples for this Profile: [MetroCare EMS](Organization-rs-bundle-example-organization.md) and [Department of Health - Central Office](Organization-rs-organization-single-ex.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-organization)